 Women’s health course

-A one-day course for doctors and health professionals, has been developed in collaboration with PapScreen Victoria and the Melbourne Medical School to provide a comprehensive women's health education program.
-It is aimed at overseas trained doctors but any doctors or health professionals are welcome to attend.
-The course is designed to be engaging, informative, interactive and practically based and encourages the involvement of participants.
+The 'Successfully Working with Women and their Health' course has been developed in collaboration with PapScreen Victoria and the Melbourne Medical School to provide a comprehensive women's health education program.
+It is aimed at overseas-trained doctors, but any doctors or health professionals are welcome to attend.
+The course is designed to be engaging, informative, interactive and practically-based and encourages the involvement of participants.